cckuqui/budget-elections-exercise/README.md

 ## Copyright

-Trilogy Education Services © 2019.
+Information from Trilogy Education Services © 2019.
 All Rights Reserved.
+First image is from www.cursosgis.com